 “The best predictor of summer loss or summer gain is whether or not a child reads during the summer.”
 (McGill and Allington, 2013)

-The California Summer Reading Challenge provides libraries with resources to create innovative summer reading programs that keep California children, teens, and adults reading all summer long.
+Summer @ Your Library provides libraries with resources to create innovative programs that keep California’s children, teens, and adults exploring, learning, reading, and connecting all summer long.